Last Updated on

 Family history and genetics also play an important role in deciding whether or not you may deliver a preterm baby.
 If there is a history of preterm deliveries in the family, which may include preemie siblings or if you were a preemie yourself, then it may affect your delivery too.

 5. Age Factor

 Another factor that may affect your chances of having a preterm delivery is the age.
 In case you are a teen mother and you are less than 17 years of age, there are high chances of preterm deliveries and the risk is more pronounced in the case of a second delivery.
 However, girls delivering in their late teens are at a lesser risk of having a premature delivery than the girls delivering in their early teens.
 Also, if you are 35 years or above, then there are chances that you may have a preemie baby.
 The risk may increase as you cross 40 years of age.
 If you have diabetes or hypertension, then your chances of preterm labour increase too

 6. Stress During Pregnancy

 Stress is not good for our body, and the same holds true during pregnancy too.
-When you are under stress during pregnancy, your body releases cortisol and epinephrine, these, in turn, helps in releasing corticotrophin hormone.
+When you are under stress during pregnancy, your body releases cortisol and epinephrine, these, in turn, help in releasing the corticotrophin hormone.
 Corticotrophin increases estriol and prostaglandins levels in the body.
 This all may make your body undergo preterm labour.
 Therefore, it is not only important for a would-be-mother to take charge of her physical wellbeing but it is equally important for her to take care of her mental health too.

-7. Little Gap Between Pregnancies
+7. Small Gap Between Pregnancies

 8. Drinking Alcohol and Smoking